SuperFabius/A250220_DEVEL/Examples/README.md

-In this filder there are two source (assembker) examples using IRQ.
+In this folder there are two source (assembler) examples using IRQ:

 testEchoIRQ.asm:      uses IRQ vector 33 to read a char from the virtial serial port